PRJM1999/Resource-Planning-Conversion/README.md

 Script cleans and converts spreadsheet data from months to weeks in order to be used by the GRM Excel API.
 It also removes any data that does not include a job number or an employee number.

-## Subheader
+## See Also

-This is a test and first submission to GitHub.
+This is a test and first submission to GitHub to test access.